Falekaupule: Functions of the Falekaupule

 The educational function of the Falekaupule includes responsibility to build, equip, maintain or manage any kindergarten primary school and primary school in the Falekaupule area; to supervise the compulsory education of children or specified categories of children between the ages of 5 and 15 years in accordance with the Education Act; and to grant and maintain scholarships or bursaries to persons resident in the Falekaupule area to attend any school or other educational institution in Tuvalu or elsewhere.
 The government secondary school in Tuvalu is Motufoua Secondary School, which is located on Vaitupu.
 Students board at the school during the school term, returning to their home islands each school vacation.
 Fetuvalu Secondary School, a day school operated by the Church of Tuvalu, is on Funafuti.

 Among the miscellaneous functions the Falekaupule is responsible for registering marriages, births or deaths.
 The Falekaupule is also directed to preserve the heritage of each island such as promoting and regulating the development of an arts and crafts industry; and the protection and preservation of the traditional culture of the Falekaupule area, including powers to prohibit or control the removal from it of any antique artifact.

 In accordance with section 41 and Schedule 3 “[i]t shall be the duty of every Falekaupule and of every Kaupule to use its resources to assist the police in the detection and prevention of crime within the area of its authority.”

+Important role of the Falekaupule

+The 2023 amendments to the Constitution recognise the Falekaupule as the traditional governing authorities of the islands of Tuvalu.

+The ‘Principles of the Constitution’ states: